ppomes/myanon/README.md

 Myanon is a MySQL dump anonymizer, reading a dump from stdin, and producing an anonymized version to stdout.

 Anonymization is done through a deterministic hmac processing based on sha-256.
 When used on fields acting as foreign keys, constraints are kept.

-Howver, an optional python support can be used to have custom anonymization rules (faker for example)
+However, an optional python support can be used to define custom anonymization rules (python faker for example)

-Myanon works by default on text and integer fields.
+Myanon works by default on flat (numeric and text) fields.
 An optional json module is available for json fields.

 A configuration file is used to store the hmac secret and to select which fields need to be anonymized.
 A self-commented sample is provided (main/myanon-sample.conf)